vipul2802/o365hq.com/content/blog/What is Windows Virtual Desktop.md

 +++
-title = "What is Windows Virtual Desktop?" description = "Windows Virtual Desktop is the only service that delivers simplified management, a multi-session Windows 10 experience, optimizations for Office 365 ProPlus, and support for Windows Server Remote Desktop Services (RDS) desktops and apps.
+title = "What is Windows Virtual Desktop?" description = "Windows Virtual Desktop is the only service that delivers simplified management, a multi-session Windows 10 experience, optimizations for Microsoft 365 Apps for enterprise, and support for Windows Server Remote Desktop Services (RDS) desktops and apps.
 With Windows Virtual Desktop, you can deploy and scale your Windows desktops and apps on Azure in minutes." date = 2020-02-24

 [taxonomies]